Lorenzo-Jacome/NodeCourse-Academind/README.md

   * `npm install` - Goes through your package json and installs and updates dependencies
 #### Dependencies in this project:
 * `npm install nodemon` - Package that removes the need to have to stop and run the programm again once changes are made and saved.
 Autorestarts server.
+### Section 5 - Working with Express.js
+Learn how to use the Express framemowrk to focus more on the "bussiness" part of the code.
+Topics include: Middleware functions (app.use()), body parser
+#### Dependencies in this project:
+* `npm install --save express` - To install the express framework.
+We don't use the save-dev option because this is an essential part of the project so it goes into production.
+* `npm install --save body-parser` - Body parser